modexvpn/hcloud-ts/README.md

 - 🔁 Supports both CommonJS and ESM
 - 🗂️ Clean folder structure for scalability

+## ⚠️ SDK Status
+This SDK is stable, but not feature-complete yet.
+We're already at v1.x, and the current API won't break — but we're still adding new features regularly.
+Breaking changes (if needed) will be released as v2.0.0.

 ## ⚠️ JS Usage Warning

 This SDK is currently **TypeScript-first** and does not include runtime validation (e.g. Zod).